 It’s important to note that charter schools, while publicly funded, are not part of the State College Area School District.
 A charter school is an independent entity that operates within the boundaries of the district.
 While the district provides funding and transportation to the charters, as required by state law, it maintains no financial, academic or operational supervision, nor evaluative authority, over them.

-In a recent school year, the district paid tuition for 325 charter students at a total cost to taxpayers of $5.9 million, accounting for almost 4 percent of the district’s budget.
+In a recent school year, the district paid tuition for 351 charter students at a total cost to taxpayers of $5.8 million, accounting for three percent of the district’s budget.
 That’s the equivalent of approximately 62 teaching positions.

 In February of 2021, the Board of Directors of the Centre County, Clearfield County and Clinton County School Districts jointly passed a resolution calling for charter school legislation reform.
 View the resolution.

 PA charter schools within the State College Area School district boundaries, with enrollment numbers noted.

 - Centre Learning Community Charter School, CLC - 44